 We believe that everyone, especially small businesses, should have the opportunity to set up their own website, no matter how much time you have on your hands or how big your budget is.
 Your customers are looking for your business online, and if you don’t have a presence there, not only will people not be able to find you while they’re searching, they may have misgivings about visiting your storefront in person (or hiring you for work) because they can’t look you up on the Internet.

-So, while UENI is more than happy to do all the dirty work and help your small businesses get online for free, we also know that it’s important to share all the steps to getting online as well, in case you want to do it yourself.
+So, while UENI is more than happy to do all the dirty work and help your small businesses get online, we also know that it’s important to share all the steps to getting online as well, in case you want to do it yourself.